-Although the first official day of winter was December 21, much of the nation has been experiencing teeth-chattering temperatures for some time.
-If you live in a part of the country that’s knee-deep in cold weather, and you have varicose veins, spider veins or other forms of venous disease, you may notice some changes to your condition.
+By December 21, the first official day of winter, much of the nation has already been dealing with the teeth-chattering temperatures.
+If you live in a part of the country where you are knee-deep in cold weather, and you have varicose veins, spider veins or other forms of venous disease, you may have noticed some changes to your condition.

 How cold weather affects your veins

 Let’s start with the good news.
 Cold temperatures can cause veins to shrink, making it easier for valves inside the veins to function properly and keep pressure from mounting around your ankles and calves.
 This should mean fewer cramps and swollen ankles.
 Still, winter weather presents some specific challenges to managing varicose veins.
 Some factors to be aware of include:

 - Change in atmospheric pressure – When the temperatures drop enough for it to snow, the atmospheric pressure temporarily changes.
 This can cause your circulatory system to become less efficient, which can aggravate vein problems.

 - Weight Gain – Not surprisingly, weight gain is common during the holiday months, which means your legs are under more stress to pump blood back to your heart.
 Despite the cold weather, try to stay active indoors — this will keep the valves actively pumping the blood through the veins.

 - Cold weather – Beyond putting a damper on your outdoor workouts, cold weather slows down bodily functions (such as the circulatory system), making them less efficient.

 Counter the cold: Pamper your veins

 Here are a few ways to keep the symptoms of varicose veins in check: